Ax8457/WriteUPs/Xmas_RootMe_2024/GoPwnGown/README.md

 <p align="center"><img src="Screenshots/S1.png" alt="Desc"></p>

-<p align="justify"> Looking at source code, it seemed that a backdoor was already included in the code of the running server.
+<p align="justify"> Looking at source files, it seemed that a backdoor was already included in the code of the running server.
 This backdoor shown in the snippet below could have been used to run command remotely : </p>

 ````c
 void unsafeFunction(char *gown) {